HKN-UCSD/hkn-server/README.md

 # HKN Portal Monorepo

-All code related to the HKN portal belongs here.
+Hello all code related to the HKN portal belongs here.

 ## To install dependencies